 In addition to these procedural requirements, the law and consequently this watershed plan, is concerned with the identification of projects and actions intended to offset the anticipated impacts from new permit-exempt domestic groundwater withdrawals over the next 20 years and provide a net ecological benefit.
 In establishing the primary purpose of this watershed plan, RCW 90.94.030 (3) also details both the required and recommended plan elements.

-date a water right application was filed, or the date that water was first put to beneficial use in the case of claims and the groundwater permit exemption.
-Although groundwater permit-exempt uses do not require a water right permit, they are always subject to state water law.
-In some instances, Ecology has had to regulate permit exempt water users when they interfere with older, "senior" water rights, including instream flow rules.
+Regarding the WRIA 14 Committee's approach to selecting projects and actions, the law also speaks to "high and lower priority projects."
+The WRIA 14 Committee understands that, as provided in the Final Guidance on Determining Net Ecological Benefit (Ecology 2019b), "use of water users when they interfere with older, "senior" water rights, including instream flow rules.
 More information is available on the Department of Ecology's website: https://ecology.wa.gov/Water-Shorelines/Water-supply/Water-availability.